 - ■1.
 Establishment of a Transit District-wide cap on the number of additional parking spaces (3,000 preferred, plus 1,000 premium) that can be constructed or provided in the transit district to accommodate any new development. - ■2.
 Implementation of a system of developer contributions.
 Based on the number of preferred and premium surface parking spaces attributed to each development project.
-The contributions are intended to recover sufficient funding to defray some of the cost of the transportation improvements as summarized in Table 4 of the TDDP, and needed to ensure that the critical roadways and intersections in the transit district remain at or above traffic LOS - Retaining a mandatory Transportation Demand Management District (TDMD).
-The TDMD was established by the 1992 TDDP plan to ensure optimum utilization of Trip Reduction Measures (TRMs) to combine, or divert to transit, as many peak-hour SOV trips as possible, and to capitalize on the existing transit system in the district.
+The contributions are intended to recover sufficient funding to defray some of the cost of the transportation improvements as summarized in Table 4 of the TDDP, and needed to ensure that the critical roadways and intersections in the transit district remain at or above traffic LOS - B. Retaining a mandatory Transportation Demand Management District (TDMD).
+The TDMD was established by the 1992 TDDP plan to ensure optimum utilization of Trip Reduction Measures (TRMs) to combine, or divert to transit, as many peakhour SOV trips as possible, and to capitalize on the existing transit system in the district.
 The TDMD will continue to have boundaries that are coterminous with the transit district.
-As of this writing, the Prince Georges Plaza Transportation Demand Management District (TDMD) has not been legally established under the TDMD Ordinance (now Subtitle 20A, Division 2 of the County Code) enacted in 1993. - ■4.
-Developing an annual TDMD operations fee based on the total number of parking spaces (surface and structured), each property owner maintains. - ■The MDR P6, on page 58 of the PG-TDDP, includes only surface parking in the definition of parking.
+As of this writing, the Prince George Plaza Transportation Demand Management District (TDMD) has not been legally established under the TDMD Ordinance (now Subtitle 20A, Division 2 of the County Code) enacted in 1993. - ■4.
+Developing an annual TDMD operations fee based on the total number of parking spaces (surface and structured), each property owner maintains. - 5.
+Requiring that the TDMD prepare an annual transit district transportation and parking operations analysis that would determine whether or not the LOS E has been maintained, and to determine additional trip reduction, transportation and parking management measures that are required to restore LOS E.

+The MDR P6, on page 58 of the PG-TDDP, includes only surface parking in the definition of parking.
 The distinction between surface parking (which is included under the preferred and premium caps), and structure parking (which is not included under these caps) is significant because the PG-TDDP MDRs related to transportation adequacy (MDRs P7, P8 and P12) apply only to proposed developments with surface parking.
-It is the Transportation staff's understanding that the reason for this distinction (between surface and structure parking) is the District Council's intent to create an urban atmosphere for developments within close proximity to Metro stations, to encourage the use of structured parking and to discourage construction of large amounts of surface parking within the transit district.
+It is the Transportation staff is understanding that the reason for this distinction (between surface and structure parking) is the District Council is intent to create an urban atmosphere for developments within close proximity to Metro stations, to encourage the use of structured parking and to discourage construction of large amounts of surface parking within the transit district.
 This is consistent with the Urban Design Goals as noted on page 14 of the PG-TDDP.

-Finally, in addition to the Washington Area Metropolitan Transit Authority (WMATA) Metrorail system, this area is currently served by Metro buses and The University of Marylands ShuttleUM transit service.
+Finally, in addition to the Washington Area Metropolitan Transit Authority (WMATA) Metrorail system, this area is currently served by Metro buses and The University of Maryland ShuttleUM transit service.